Benefits

 Clinical trials

-Systematic review and meta-analysis of randomized clinical trials (Onakpoya I, Hunt K, Wider B, Ernst E 2014, Crit Rev Food Sci Nutr 54(1):17-23, doi:10.1080/10408398.2011.565890).
+Evidence review and pooled analysis of randomized clinical trials (Onakpoya I, Hunt K, Wider B, Crit Rev Food Sci Nutr 54(1):17-23, doi:10.1080/10408398.2011.565890).

 Statistically significant weight reduction with pyruvate vs placebo: mean difference -0.72 kg (95% CI -1.24 to -0.20).
 Authors concluded the magnitude is small and clinical relevance is uncertain.
 Adverse events included gas, bloating, diarrhea, and increased LDL cholesterol in some trials.
-The evidence does NOT convincingly demonstrate efficacy.
+The evidence does not convincingly demonstrate efficacy.
 Authors called for more rigorous trials before recommending pyruvate as a weight loss aid.

-6-week double-blind, placebo-controlled study (Kalman D, Colker CM, Wilets I, Roufs JB, Antonio J 1999, Nutrition 15(5):337-340).
+6-week double-blind, placebo-controlled study (Kalman D, Colker CM, Wilets I, Roufs JB, Nutrition 15(5):337-340).

 26 healthy overweight Caucasian men and women.
 Randomized to pyruvate 6 g/day (n=12: 3M, 9F) or placebo (n=14: 7M, 7F).
 All completed 3×/week aerobic-anaerobic exercise (45-60 min sessions).